wmemorgan/netlify-functions-guide/README.md

 - Install the Netlify App on GitHub.
 Read documentation [here](https://www.netlify.com/docs/github-permissions/).
 - Yarn package manager (optional)*

-*NOTE: I will use Yarn for my package installation and script commands but you can do the same things using npm.*
+*NOTE: I use yarn for my package installation and script commands but you can do the same things using npm.*

 ### Netlify Command Line Tools